 The latest Android OS version, Lollipop has been rolled out for most of the Android smartphones and tablets, though Shamu (Nexus 6) was the first phone that came with the Android 5.0 Lollipop pre-installed.
-Every Android user wants to get the latest firmware build to taste the new and impressive features.
-Users were eagerly waiting for this update and had been pleased with the arrival of the Android 5.0 Lollipop but some users having Nexus devices reported that they are facing slow performance and usability issues with Android 5.0 Lollipop after discovering the new UI and all Lollipop functions.
+Every Android user want to get the latest firmware build to taste the new and awesome features.
+Users were eagerly waiting for this update and have been pleased with the arrival of the Android 5.0 Lollipop but some users having Nexus devices reported that they are facing slow performance and usability issues with Android 5.0 Lollipop after discovering the new UI and all Lollipop functions.

 This guide containing software is only applicable to the Google Nexus devices.
 Using this guide on any incorrect or non-Nexus devices might damage the phone.
 You can check the device’s model number by navigating to Settings > About Phone.

-AndroidXDA.net will not be responsible for any damage or mishap occurred to your Nexus device during or after the downgrading process.
-Proceed at your risk.
+AndroidXDA.net will not be responsible for any kind of damage or mishap occurred to your Nexus device during or after the downgrading process.
+Proceed at your own risk.

 Before Getting Started:

 - Take a proper backup of all your data before proceeding to the downgrade procedure on your Nexus device.

 - Verify that you’ve not rooted your device.

 - The bootloader of the phone must be unlocked.

 - Ensure USB Debugging Mode on Nexus device:

 - Home Screen > App Drawer > Settings